 §2.
 For the application of the preceding paragraph, master-after-master diplomas, as described in the Higher Education Register at www.hogeronderwijsregister.be, are not taken into consideration.

 §3.
 Diplomas awarded by the competent institutions in one of the countries of the European Economic Area or Switzerland or diplomas awarded by the competent institutions in the French-speaking Community are recognised as equivalent to diplomas awarded by the competent institutions in the Flemish Community in accordance with the Decision of the Flemish Government on the codification of the decree provisions relating to higher education of 11 October 2013, the applicable European directives or a bilateral agreement.

 §1.
 The master's degree or equivalent diploma, on the basis of which the application is submitted, must have been obtained not earlier than three years before the closing date of the call.
-If more than one master's degree or equivalent diploma has been obtained, the diploma whose content is most pertinent to the proposed PhD research will be taken into consideration and the first obtained diploma must not have been obtained earlier than six years before the closing date of the call.

 §4.
 The Executive Committee of the Research Foundation - Flanders may exceptionally deviate from the limits specified in paragraph 1 in cases where, for social and medical reasons, there has been either an interruption in the preliminary stage, or a reduced capacity to work.

 Art.
 8. (as amended by decision of the board of trustees of 27/06/2018 and 24/10/2018)